hucker/mdfile/README.md

   --help                          Show this message and exit.
 ```

-and you should be off and running using this as a tool to update markdown files anywhere.
+and you should be off and running using this as a tool to update Markdown files anywhere.

 ## Basic Usage